 Dr. Barbara B. Dreher Endowed Scholarship

-Funded through a generous gift in 1997 by Mrs. John F. (Barbara) Dreher, New Carlisle, Ohio, this endowment provides financial assistance to senior female science majors at Wittenberg University who are interested in a medical career.
+Funded through a generous gift in 1997 by Dr. Barbara Dreher and Mr. John Dreher, New Carlisle, Ohio, this endowment provides financial assistance to senior female science majors at Wittenberg University who are interested in a medical career.

 The Rev. Dr. Edwin L and Jane Bills Ehlers Scholarship